gregives/gregives.co.uk/contents/blog/my-markdown-it-configuration.md

 ---
 title: My Markdown-It Configuration
 date: 2020-02-16
-description: An overview of the markdown-it and highlight.js configurations used on my website
+description: An overview of the markdown-it and highlight.js configurations used on my website.
 tags:
   - Markdown
   - markdown-it